gregorbj/Archive-VisionEval/api/model_system_design.md

     "2010": "../BaseYear/datastore.h5"
   }

 - **Seed** This is a number that modules use as a random seed to make model runs reproducible.

+- **RequiredVEPackages** Lists all of the VisionEval packages that contain modules that are called by the model.

 The "model_parameters.json" can contain global parameters for a particular model configuration that may be used by multiple modules.
 For example, a model configuration to be a GreenSTEP model may require some parameters that are not required by a model configuration for an RSPM model.
-For example, the GreenSTEP model uses a parameter that is the total base year DVMT by light-duty vehicles to calibrate a factor used to compute commercial service vehicle travel.
 Parameters in this file should not include parameters that are specific to a module or data that would more properly be model inputs.
-While this file is available to establish global model parameters, it should be used sparingly in order enhance transferrability of modules between different models.
+While this file is available to establish global model parameters such as the value of time, it should be used sparingly in order enhance transferrability of modules between different models.

 The "geography.csv" file describes all of the geographic relationships for the model and the names of geographic entities in a [CSV-formatted](https://en.wikipedia.org/wiki/Comma-separated_values) text file.
 The CSV format, like the JSON format is a plain text file.
 It is used rather than the JSON format because the geographic relationships are best described in table form and the CSV format is made for tabular data.
 In addition, a number of different open source and commercial spreadsheet and GIS programs can export tabular data in a CSV-formatted files.
 The structure of the model system geography is described in detail in Section 6.2 below.